Share Your PhotoCheck out these Butterfly Photos shared by the ThriftyFun community!.

 While visiting a butterfly garden last summer with my granddaughter, I stressed the importance of not touching the butterflies.
 I guess I didn't say anything about giving them a kiss though.
-I turned around just in time to catch this!

 I was outside with family and had butterflies flying around us.
 A butterfly landed right in front of me and I took a picture of it with my camera phone.